 Yellow: Nitrite (toxic but not as toxic as ammonia)

 Green: Nitrate (least toxic)

 When fish produces waste, ammonia is produced.
 Beneficial bacterial eats the ammonia hence producing nitrite.
 Another type of beneficial bacterial then eats the nitrite-producing nitrate.

 SO HOW DO I REMOVE NITRATES IN MY AQUARIUM?

-At the end of the nitrogen cycle, nitrate is formed which can still be toxic to your fishes in high amounts.
-Frequent water changes and fast growing aquatic plants such as Rotala, Ludwigia and Water Wisteria can help bring down nitrate levels and provide a safe and clean environment for your fishes!
+At the end of the nitrogen cycle, nitrate is formed which can still be toxic to your fish in high amounts.
+Frequent water changes and fast-growing aquatic plants such as Rotala, Ludwigia, and Water Wisteria can help bring down nitrate levels and provide a safe and clean environment for your fishes!

 Have algae issues in your new aquarium?
 Click here to find out ways to effectively combat algae!